-ISOC, Civil Society: Continue to encourage the building of a “culture of cybersecurity” at the national, regional and international levels through awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.
+ISOC, Civil Society: Continue to encourage the building of a “culture of cybersecurity” marked by shared responsibility and collective action at the national, regional and international levels through [public-private partnerships], awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.

-Canada, Government: Continue to encourage the building of a “culture of cyber security [in the use of ICTs]” at the national, regional and international levels through [public-private partnerships],awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.
+Canada, Government: Continue to encourage the building of a “culture of cyber security ” at the national, regional and international levels through public-private partnerships,awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Continue to encourage the building of a “culture of cybersecurity [in the use of ICTs]” at the national, regional and international levels through [public-private partnerships], awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Continue to encourage the building of a “culture of cybersecurity [in the use of ICTs]” at the national, regional and international levels through awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.

-Brazil, Government: Continue to encourage the building of a “culture of cybersecurity [in the use of ICTs]” at the national, regional and international levels through [public-private partnerships], awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.
+Brazil, Government: Continue to encourage the building of a “culture of cybersecurity [in the use of ICTs]”, including capacity building of and implementation of security measures at the national, regional and international levels through [public-private partnerships], awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.

-Center of Technology and Society, Civil Society: Continue to encourage the building of a “culture of cybersecurity [in the use of ICTs]” at the national, regional and international levels through [public-private partnerships], awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.
+Center of Technology and Society, Civil Society: Continue to encourage tcapacity building for and implementation of security measures at the national, regional and international levels through awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.

-ICANN, Civil Society: Continue to encourage the building of a “culture of cybersecurity” at the national, regional and international levels through awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.
+ICANN, Civil Society: Continue to encourage the building of a “culture of cybersecurity [in the use of knowledge and information technologies]” at the national, regional and international levels through [public-private partnerships and collaboration initiatives], awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.

-Promote, through international frameworks if needed, respect for the right to privacy, data and consumer protection, especially for applications and services hosted on cloud-based platforms.
+Promote, through international [multistakeholder] [frameworks/ approach] [legal and /or multistakeholder] [if needed], respect for privacy rights, data and consumer protection, [in particular for applications and services hosted on cloud-based platforms].

-Japan, Government: Promote, through international frameworks if needed, respect for the right to privacy, data and consumer protection, especially for applications and services hosted on cloud-based platforms.
+Japan, Government:

-Canada, Government: Promote, through international [multistakeholder] [frameworks/ approach][legal and /or multistakeholder] [if needed], respect for privacy rights, data and consumer protection, [in particular for applications and services hosted on cloud-based platforms].
+Canada, Government: Promoterespect for privacy rights, data and consumer protection, [in particular for applications and services hosted on cloud-based platforms].

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Promote, through international [multistakeholder] [frameworks/ approach] [legal and /or multistakeholder] [if needed], respect for privacy rights, data and consumer protection, [in particular for applications and services hosted on cloud-based platforms].
+Internet Democracy Project, CDT, IFLA and Access, Civil Society:

-Brazil, Government: Promote, through international [multistakeholder] [frameworks/ approach] [legal and /or multistakeholder] [if needed], respect for privacy rights, data and consumer protection, [in particular for applications and services hosted on cloud-based platforms].
+Brazil, Government: Promote, through international [frameworks/ [legal , respect for the right to privacy, data and consumer protection, [in particular for applications and services hosted on cloud-based platforms].

-Center of Technology and Society, Civil Society: Promote, through international frameworks if needed, respect for the right to privacy, data and consumer protection, especially for applications and services hosted on cloud-based platforms.
+Center of Technology and Society, Civil Society:

-ICANN, Civil Society: Promote, through international frameworks if needed, respect for the right to privacy, data and consumer protection, especially for applications and services hosted on cloud-based platforms.
+ICANN, Civil Society: Promote, through international [multistakeholder] collaboration [frameworks/ approach] [legal and /or multistakeholder] [if needed], respect for privacy rights, data and consumer protection, [in particular for applications and services hosted on cloud-based platforms].

-United Kingdom, Government: Promote, through international [multistakeholder] [frameworks/ approach] [legal and /or multistakeholder] [if needed], respect for privacy rights, data and consumer protection, [in particular for applications and services hosted on cloud-based platforms].
+United Kingdom, Government: Promote, respect for privacy rights, data and consumer protection, [in particular for applications and services hosted on cloud-based platforms].

-Ensure special emphasis for protection of the vulnerable, especially children, online; In this regard, encourage governments and other stakeholders to work together with children and parents to help children enjoy the benefits of ICTs in a safe and secure environment.
+Ensure special emphasis for protection and empowerment of the vulnerable people, especially children, online.
+In this regard, governments and other stakeholders, [especially civil society], should work together to help all to enjoy the benefits of ICTs in a safe and secure environment.